 The search for signs of life in the Solar System continues, and the latest candidate could be Jupiter's moon Europa.

-Jupiter’s moon Europa is the latest candidate for life in the Solar System, after scientists used old data to infer the presence of water vapour plumes bursting through its surface.
+Jupiter’s moon Europa, one of the planet's Galilean moons, is the latest candidate for life in the Solar System after scientists used old data to infer the presence of water vapour plumes bursting through its surface.

 The Galileo spacecraft conducted a flyby of Europa in 1997, and this data has revealed evidence of the water plumes, just like those on Saturn’s moon Enceladus.

 When the Galileo data was collected and analysed at the time, it revealed a brief, localised bend in the magnetic field around Europa.

 Newer, more sophisticated computer systems have revealed this ‘blip’ to be evidence of water plumes coming from the water reservoir below Europa’s surface.

 This is because material in the plumes becomes ionised and creates an anomaly in the magnetic field.